Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Experiments

-We conduct an ablation study on \texttt{AntDoubleKeyChest} to evaluate the contribution of each component in SSE and the impact of key hyperparameters, as shown in Fig.~\ref{fig:ablation_combined}.
-For the component analysis, we consider three variants: (1) {\bf SSE without path refinement (PR)}, which disables the failure-aware cost adjustment in graph planning; (2) {\bf SSE without $\tilde{g}_{\mathrm{novel}}$, $\tilde{g}_{\max}$, $g$, or $\pi^{\mathrm{exp}}$}, where we remove each subgoal type individually or disable the exploration policy altogether; and (3) {\bf SSE with a fixed low-level step (FLS)}, which replaces strict subgoal enforcement with a fixed-step high-level policy as in prior HRL methods.
-All variants lead to degraded performance, with the fixed-step setting failing to learn entirely, emphasizing the importance of strict subgoal execution and exploratory diversity.
-For hyperparameter sensitivity, setting $c_{\mathrm{dist}} = 5$ achieves the optimal balance between penalizing failure-prone paths and avoiding excessive detours.
-Smaller values have little effect, while larger ones result in inefficient routing.
-Grid resolution remains stable, but overly fine grids (e.g., $d_{\mathcal{G}} = 1$) slow learning due to increased planning costs.
-For the exploration ratio $\eta$, a value of 0.2 proves optimal, as lower values limit coverage too early and higher values delay the convergence of $\pi^h$.
-Despite some sensitivity, SSE consistently outperforms all baselines, demonstrating the SSE's superiority.
-Additional trajectory analyses and ablation studies in other key environments are presented in Appendix~\ref{secapp:extanal}, further demonstrating the superiority of the proposed method.
+We conduct an ablation study on \texttt{AntDoubleKeyChest} to evaluate the contribution of each component in SSE and to analyze the impact of key hyperparameters, as shown in Fig.~\ref{fig:ablation_combined}.
+For the component analysis, we consider five variants: (1) {\bf SSE with FPS}, which replaces the grid-based landmarks with Farthest Point Sampling \cite{kim2021landmark}; (2) {\bf SSE with HER}, which replaces strict subgoal execution with a conventional high-level policy that uses HER; (3) {\bf SSE without $\mathcal{B}_F^h$}, which disables FER by using a standard replay buffer; (4) {\bf SSE without $\pi^{\mathrm{exp}}$}, which disables the exploration policy; and (5) {\bf SSE without path refinement (PR)}, which disables the failure-aware adjustment.
+All variants exhibit degraded performance.
+Notably, the settings using HER or disabling FER fail to learn entirely, emphasizing the importance of strict subgoal execution and the consistent high-level signals provided by FER.
+SSE with FPS eventually succeeds, though less efficiently than the grid version, while still outperforming FPS-based baselines.
+This confirms that our framework remains effective regardless of the specific landmark selection strategy.
+Our hyperparameter analysis shows that setting $c_{d} = 5$ achieves an optimal balance, though performance holds steady across a range of values.
+Similarly, performance also holds steady for grid resolution, though overly fine grids (e.g., $d_{\mathcal{G}} = 1$) can slow learning.
+For the exploration ratio $\eta$, a value of 0.2 proves optimal.
+While hyperparameter tuning optimizes performance, SSE consistently outperforms all baselines.
+Additional analyses in other environments and sensitivity studies on the reachability threshold $\lambda$ and the high-level discount factor $\gamma^h$ are provided in Appendix~\ref{secapp:extanal}, further characterizing SSE.